ramit21/apache-ignite/README.md

 **API**

-After starting the server nodes, execute CacheApiExample.java for Async processing, and XXXX.java for using the transaction API.
+After starting the server nodes, execute CacheApiExample.java for Async processing, and CacheTransactionExample.java for using the transaction API.

 **Compute Grid**